Pulsatilla cernua: Subspecies

-Pulsatilla cernua is native Eastern Asia including Korea, Japan, north-east China, and parts of far-east Russia.
+The two subspecies can be distinguished by the width of the final divisions (the ultimate lobules) of the fully mature leaves.
+In P. cernua var. koreana they are 5–13 mm wide, whereas in P. cernua var. cernua, they are much narrower, only 2–3 mm wide.

+Distribution and habitat

+Pulsatilla cernua is native to the east of Asia: Amur Oblast, Khabarovsk Krai, and Primorsky Krai) in the Russian Far East; Inner Mongolia and Manchuria in China; Korea; and Japan.
+P. cernua var. cernua is absent from the Russian Far East, and is only found in Jeju Province in Korea, whereas P. cernua var. koreana is not found in Inner Mongolia or Japan.

 This plant is commonly found in the low mountains of Japan as well as grassy slopes in the northern parts of China.
+In Korea, it is said to grow on open, sunny, grassy slopes.

 Pulsatilla cernua prefers moist soil, which is why it is found in lower parts of the mountains or on slopes.
-The soil must also be sandy and loamy and be well drained, or else the Pulsatilla cernua will not live and grow.
+The soil must also be sandy and loamy and be well drained, or else Pulsatilla cernua will not live and grow.
 Pulsatilla cernua can also grow in acidic, basic, or neutral soil.
 It can even manage to grow in very alkaline soils.
 This plant also cannot grow in shady areas, and it must be in a position where it is almost always in the sun's light.

+Traditional medicine

+Pulsatilla cernua var. koreana (syn.
+Pulsatilla koreana) is a traditional Korean herbal medicine.